Second home Council Tax

 Find bringing empty homes back into use and contact our empty home team for advice.

-Changes from 1 April 2024
+Changes made on 1 April 2024

 The Scottish Parliament approved powers to increase the amount of Council Tax payable on second homes by up to 100% (double Council Tax).
 Read more about the legislation.